 About the Exhibition

-Haegue Yang (born in Seoul, Korea, in 1971) is known for her eloquent and seductive sculptural language of visual abstraction that reference her personal readings of historical figures and her long-standing interests in issues of migration, notions of folklore and domesticity.
-Her diverse body of work spans a wide range of media, from wallpaper works and paper collage to performative sculpture and large-scale installations.
-Yang has exhibited in major international exhibitions including the 16th Istanbul Biennial (2019), 21st Biennale of Sydney (2018), La Biennale de Montréal (2016), the 12th Sharjah Biennial (2015), the 9th Taipei Biennial (2014), dOCUMENTA (13) in Kassel (2012), and the 53rd Venice Biennale (2009) as the South Korean representative.
-Her recent solo exhibitions were held at Tate St Ives (2020), Kukje Gallery, Seoul (2019), The Bass Museum of Art, Miami Beach (2019), South London Gallery (2019), Govett-Brewster Art Gallery, New Plymouth, and the Institute of Modern Art Brisbane (2018).
-In 2018, she became the first-ever Asian female artist to receive the prestigious Wolfgang Hahn Prize.
+Haegue Yang (born in Seoul, Korea in 1971) is known for her eloquent and seductive abstract sculptural language that embodies her personal readings of historical figures and long-standing interest in migration, and notions of folklore and domesticity.
+Her diverse body of work includes wallpaper, paper collage, performative sculpture, and large-scale installations.
+Yang has exhibited in major exhibitions including the 16th Istanbul Biennial (2019); the 21st Biennial of Sydney (2018); La Biennale de Montréal (2016); the 12th Sharjah Biennial (2015); and 9th Taipei Biennial (2014); dOCUMENTA (13) in Kassel (2012); and the 53rd Venice Biennial (2009) as the South Korean representative.
+Yang has had recent solo exhibitions at Tate St. Ives (2020); Kukje Gallery, Seoul (2019); The Bass Museum of Art, Miami Beach (2019); South London Gallery (2019); Govett-Brewster Art Gallery, New Plymouth (2018); and the Institute of Modern Art Brisbane (2018).
+In 2018, Yang became the first Asian female artist to receive the Wolfgang Hahn Prize.
 She is currently a professor of Fine Art at her alma mater, the Städelschule in Frankfurt.